astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

   # Name of secret containing TLS certificate
   tlsSecret: astronomer-tls
-  # Only configure privateCaCerts if your enterprise security team
+  # Only enable privateCaCerts if your enterprise security team
   # generated a certificate from a private certificate authority.
   privateCaCerts:
   - private-root-ca